Do I need to prepare in any way in advance?

 What should I wear?

-We will provide you with a suggested kit list when you purchase tickets, with the obvious need to stay warm, stay dry, and well shod (it can get muddy).
+We will provide you with a suggested kit list when you purchase tickets, with the obvious need to stay warm, dry, and well shod (it can get muddy).
 Perhaps controversially, we also ask that you pay close attention to your clothes regarding the noise they make when you move.
 We practise lots of deep listening and immense stillness in the journey, and there is nothing that masks the sound of the far off landscape more than the swish of a crisp pair of trousers.
 Please think carefully about the stealth of your outfit and the nimbleness of your shoes.

 We know from experience in the wild that the best all weather gear is actually tightly woven wool.
 Coats made from it are impervious to water, almost noiseless, and very warm.
 The grass will be dewy so waterproof footwear and thick socks are also a must.
 Wellies are good but make for clumsy walking.
 It can get very cold with lots of standing in the dark so if you want to bring a hot water bottle we can provide the hot water!